Baadshah (1999 film): Plot

 Raj a.k.a.
 Baadshah runs a detective agency out of a Bombay office full of cheesy detective gadgetry.
 He has a chief assistant Ramlal and other employees.
 Baadshah receives little business and is desperate for a big break.

 Suraj Singh Thapar is a tycoon whose bio-chemical plant is being shut down by the Chief Minister of Goa, Gayatri Bachchan, following a major industrial accident.
 Thapar resolves to have her assassinated.
 His assistant Rani, hires Shiva, Mumbai's notorious contract-killer.

 K. Jhunjhunwala comes to Baadshah with a strange case.
 He claims, he is dying of a brain tumor and wants to see his daughter Seema married to Nitin before he dies.
 Seema refuses to marry Nitin, hence the need for Baadshah's help.
 Baadshah woos Seema with lies and has her fall in love with him, only to dump her later.
 However, his feelings for her were genuine.
 Unbeknownst to Baadshah, Jhunjhunwala and Nitin are actually a father-son duo wanted by the CBI.
 The marriage of Nitin to Seema, who is actually the sister of CBI secret agent Deepak Malhotra, is meant to stop an investigation into their bank fraud case.
 The plan fails when Agent Malhotra arrests the Jhunjhunwalas.

-Shiva dies in a car accident.
+Meanwhile, the assassination plot gets CBI attention after the chief reveals that Shiva is killed in a car accident.
 Fearing a second attempt, CBI tasks agent Malhotra to protect her.
 Malhotra is assigned the codename "Baadshah".
 Thapar learns of this and asks Rani and her boyfriend, Moti, to eliminate "Baadshah" and have Moti assume his identity to gain access to Bachchan and carry out the assassination.
 At the same time, Baadshah the detective takes a case from Mahendra Seth - Manichand and Saxena have kidnapped Seth's child for ransom.
 Baadshah and his friend are given tickets to Goa, where the child is being held.

 Both "Baadshah"s are scheduled for the same flight.
 Agent Malhotra arrives at the ticket counter and Rani identifies him as Baadshah.
 Moti kills Malhotra.
 Baadshah comes up to the ticket counter and is mistakenly given the agent's business class ticket.
 Baadshah also finds Malhotra's fallen computer disk.
 Moti arrives at the ticket counter announcing himself as Baadshah and is given the real Baadshah's economy class ticket.
 During the flight, Rani realises Moti killed the wrong man.
 Seema and her partner Tom Uncle are at the Goa Airport expecting agent Malhotra but see Baadshah instead.